|Certification Status||Zero Energy Certified|

 - Modeling and certification

-Due to its separate building permit, the inspector was unfamiliar and had to be educated to determine if the solar thermal system met the building code.
+Due to a separate building permit, the inspector was unfamiliar with and had to be educated to determine if the solar thermal hot water heating system met the building code.

 Building Commissioning, Start Up, and Optimization

 The topic of affordability was a consistent theme that was discussed during the design charette.
-In order to gain acceptability in the market, every cost during construction had to be evaluated with the question, “will this result in a reasonable payback period and not be so technologically complex to scare buyers and hinder adoption?”
+In order to gain acceptability in the market, every cost during construction had to be evaluated with the question, “will this result in a reasonable payback period and not be so technologically complex that it scares buyers and hinder adoption?”

 The project received a government grant (CMHC) during the design and monitoring phases of the project.
 However, the amount of work required far exceeded the money received.
 In addition, the project received a provincial rebate for achieving an EnerGuide rating of over 85.

 The project team faced two major challenges with the city plumbing inspector: 1) the thermal storage tank did not have a CSA certification sticker which was a requirement.
 As it turns out, thermal storage tanks have no standards for certification.
-An Engineer’s report was required to resolve this issue.
-2) Rainwater collection and re-use were promoted by the City, however, there were no guidelines in place.
-As part of the development approval, the developer created guidelines based on other jurisdictions and the CSA guidelines and these were written into the zoning bylaw, however, the inspector arbitrarily stated his own rules, such as additional safety measures and disallowing rainwater for clothes washing.
-These decisions resulted in negative impacts; such as increased costs and setbacks to the adoption of rainwater collection and reuse in the city in general.
+An engineer’s report was required to resolve this issue.
+2) rainwater collection and re-use were promoted by the City, however, there were no guidelines in place.
+As part of the development approval, the developer created guidelines based on other jurisdictions and the CSA guidelines and these were written into the zoning bylaw.
+However, the inspector arbitrarily stated his own rules, such as additional safety measures and disallowing rainwater for clothes washing.
+These decisions resulted in negative impacts, such as: increased costs and setbacks to the adoption of rainwater collection/reuse in the City in general.
 Years later, the provincial and municipal jurisdictions have not resolved rainwater use in general except to make it practically impossible to use.
 The owners intend to continue lobbying for changes.

 Energy Related Building Component Suggestions

 The owners pioneered the use of LED lighting throughout the house to reduce electrical loads.
 At the time, the wiring and install of remote drivers were expensive.
-To date, LED fixtures generally have integral drivers, thus allowing them to be cheaper and more effective.
+Currently, LED fixtures generally have integral drivers, thus allowing them to be cheaper and more effective.

 - Inline fans in mechanical air system were an innovation to deal with bathroom moisture and kitchen exhaust and avoid envelope penetrations.
 The fans are activated individually by timers.
 Exhausts go through the HRV rather than vented directly outside.
 There was some concern about kitchen exhaust particulates accumulating in the HRV filters however this has not been the case.